WDFisherman/dgsea/README.md

     This chart also has the option to set custom x and y labs using `x-axis` and `y-axis`.

 ![](assets/outputLfcBarChart.png)

+## In Progress

+- Due to issues with JFree, the customization features for **dot size** and **dot transparency** in the dot chart functionality are currently being developed and are not operational at this time.
+Stay tuned for updates on these features in future releases.

 ## Installation